LoyolaChicagoCS/ssl/source/lute.rst

 Laptop Ensemble and Software
 ==============================

 We develop software that enables and complements our performances.
-The software is free and open source and can be used in other laptop ensemble performances.
+The software is free and open-source and can be used in other laptop ensemble performances.

 Opportunities
 ---------------